joshuar/go-hass-agent/README.md

 - A long-lived access token.
 You can generate one on your [account profile page](https://www.home-assistant.io/docs/authentication/#your-account-profile).
-- The hostname (or IP address) and port on which a Home Assistant instance can be found.
+- The web address (URL) on which a Home Assistant instance can be found.
   - **go-hass-agent** will try to auto-detect this for you, and you can select it in the _Auto-discovered servers_ list.
 Otherwise, you will need to select _Use Custom Server?_, and enter the details manually in _Manual Server Entry_.
-- If the Home Assistant instance supports TLS/SSL, be sure to select _Use TLS?_ as well.

 When you have entered all the details, click **Submit** and the agent should start running and reporting sensors to the Home Assistant instance.